IBM-Bluemix-Docs/StreamingAnalytics/ts_StreamingAnalytics.md

 When you launch {{site.data.keyword.streaminganalyticsshort}}, you are prompted for credentials to log into the service console.
 {:shortdesc}

-You launch a {{site.data.keyword.streaminganalyticsshort}} service you had previously created and instead of directly accessing the service console, you see a login page where you are prompted for credentials.
+You launch a {{site.data.keyword.streaminganalyticsshort}} service you created and instead of directly accessing the service console, you see a login page where you are prompted for credentials.
 {: tsSymptoms}

-The service infrastructure has been updated and your browser cache is preventing the service from picking up the update.
+There was an update in the service infrastructure and your browser cache is preventing the service from picking up the update.
 {: tsCauses}

-Clear your browser cache to make sure you get the latest version of the service console.
+Clear your browser cache to make sure that you get the latest version of the service console.
 {: tsResolve}

 ## My application is unhealthy